exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 ### Method `getPublicNetworkDescription`

-Return real public network name from descriptive name or None.
+Return public network descriptive name from real name or None.

 ### Method `getRolesForObject`

-Return a list of users with grants
+Return a list of users with grants.

-Usage: cluster.getRolesForObject(object_name, user_id)
+Usage: `cluster.getRolesForObject(object_name, user_id)`
 Parameters:
+* `object_name`
-  object_name - name of an object in the cluster user_id     - id of a user (can be retrieved from cluster.getAllUsers())
+  Name of an object in the cluster
+* `user_id`
-                If user_id is an empty string, then will be returned the list of all granted roles for this object.
+  Id of a user (can be retrieved from cluster.getAllUsers()) If user_id is an empty string, then will be returned the list of all granted roles for this object.

 The return value is a list of dictionaries.
+The keys are:
+* `user`
-The keys are: user     - user id (as returned by cluster.getAllUsers() or used in cluster.getUserById() ) role     - the role given to a user default  - False, if the role is granted directly to this object
+  User id (as returned by cluster.getAllUsers() or used in cluster.getUserById() )
+* `role`
+  The role given to a user
+* `default`
+  False, if the role is granted directly to this object.
-             True , if the role is derived from its parent object
+  True, if the role is derived from its parent object.

 ### Method `getServiceStates`